teambit/docs/docs/getting-started/02-quick-start.md

 $ bit install classnames
 ```

-Bit will make sure to register this package in the workspace configurations file (`workspace.jsonc`), under the `dependency-resolver` entry:
+Bit will make sure to register this package in the workspace configurations file (`workspace.jsonc`), under the `dependency-resolver` entry (a Bit workspace has no `package.json` file)

 ```json
   "@teambit/dependency-resolver": {